Preparedness Advice Blog

 I gathered up a bunch of eggshells from breakfast and baking.
 It doesn’t take long to gather a couple of dozen I rinse them in cold water and put them on a cookie sheet in the oven.
 You then sterilize them in a 200°F (93°C) oven for 30 minutes.…Read More...

 This morning I got up early and planted a couple of fruit trees before it got to hot.
 Now the area in which we live is in the foothills of the Sierra Nevada Mountains and the soil can be very rocky in places.
 One of the holes went pretty easy; the soil was good and still contained enough moisture to make digging easy.
 But the other one was hard and I needed a digging bar.

-Now I spent a fair amount of time helping others with prepping and digging bars are something I don’t see too often. …Read More...
+Now I spent a fair amount of time helping others with prepping and digging bars are something I don’t see too often.
+If you have rocky hardpan soil like mine you will need a good digging bar or two. …Read More...

 Summer is here and it is time to have your garden planted.
 Now I am not a gardener, I like the produce, but gardening is something I do under protest.
 Now my wife likes to garden.
 However, in recent years she has had some problems with being able to bend over to work on the garden and needs raised beds.

 So this last year we put in some raised beds and they have worked out well.
-Because of the cost of redwood, we ended up buying some Rubbermaid drinking troughs for cattle. …Read More...
+Because of the cost of redwood, we ended up buying some Rubbermaid drinking troughs for cattle.
+Initially we started out with five of them and have since added more. …Read More...